A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-67923: Crocoblock JetEngine XSS Vulnerability

-CVE-2025-67923 is a reflected cross-site scripting vulnerability in Crocoblock JetEngine affecting versions up to 3.7.7.
-Attackers can inject malicious scripts through improper input validation.
-This article covers technical details, affected versions, impact assessment, and mitigation strategies.
+CVE-2025-67923 is a reflected cross-site scripting flaw in Crocoblock JetEngine plugin versions up to 3.7.7 that enables attackers to inject malicious scripts.
+This article covers technical details, impact, and mitigation.

 CVE-2025-67923 Overview

-CVE-2025-67923 is a Reflected Cross-Site Scripting (XSS) vulnerability identified in the Crocoblock JetEngine WordPress plugin.
+CVE-2025-67923 is a Reflected Cross-Site Scripting (XSS) vulnerability affecting the Crocoblock JetEngine WordPress plugin.
 This vulnerability arises from improper neutralization of input during web page generation, allowing attackers to inject malicious scripts that execute in the context of a victim's browser session.
+The flaw impacts JetEngine versions through 3.7.7.

 Critical Impact